luisdiaz9/Project-1/README.md

 Y:0 <br>
 Actual Mean (Crimes2011-2019): 41 <br>
 R squared:42%
-Conclusion: It can be concluded that this place is 58% away from crashing the Risk Free Rate Market (1 - 41/97).
+Conclusion: It can be concluded that 'Violent Crimes in Huimanguillo Tabasco' are 58% away from crashing the Risk Free Rate Market (1 - 41/97).